 Scientific and clinical studies have demonstrated that insufficient or impaired mitophagy – a process where dysfunctional mitochondria are selectively cleared from the cell – is involved in IPF pathogenesis (Kurita et al Respiratory Research, 2017 18:114).
 Insufficient mitophagy in IPF has been implicated in both increasing apoptosis and cellular senescence in epithelial lung cells and enhancing fibrogenic myofibroblast differentiation in lung fibroblasts.

 There is a significant unmet medical need for the treatment of IPF, as current therapies are limited to reducing certain symptoms only.

-Therefore activating mitophagy through USP30 inhibition has the potential to be a promising therapeutic approach for treating IPF.
+Therefore activating mitophagy through USP30 inhibition has the potential to be a promising therapeutic approach for treating both renal injury/fibrosis and IPF.

 - Mission Therapeutics to Present at the Mitochondria-Targeted Drug Development Summit26th April 2021

 - Mission Therapeutics to Participate in Upcoming SVB Leerink Biopharma Private Company Connect Event22nd April 2021